edalorzo/fundamental-programming/README.rst

 Robustness vs Correctness
 -------------------------

 There are two major principles that we must balance when designing and implementing defensive code.
-The follwing is another quote from the same book:
+The following is another quote from the same book:

   Developers tend to use these terms informally, but, strictly speaking, these terms are at opposite ends of the scale from each other. *Correctness* means never returning an inaccurate result; returning no result is better than returning an inaccurate result. *Robustness* means always trying to do something that will allow the software to keep operating, even if that leads to results that are inaccurate sometimes.